roothch/PreenCut/README.md

 ```

 ## ⚡ Performance Tips
+  - Use faster-whisper for shorter segments, use whisperx for faster processing
   - Adjust WHISPER_BATCH_SIZE based on available VRAM
   - Use smaller model sizes for CPU-only systems
   - If you don't need srt files, you could set ENABLE_ALIGNMENT=False to improve processing speed.